 Japanese Ryokan Meals: What to Expect for Dinner and Breakfast

-The short answer?
-A lot.
-Dinner and breakfast are almost always part of the stay, which is why ryokan meals feel so different from a regular hotel.
+The short answer is a lot.
+Dinner and breakfast are almost always part of the room rate, which is one of the first things that surprises people coming from regular hotels.

 Where you eat depends on the ryokan.
-At smaller, traditional places, meals are served right in your room.
-In bigger inns, you’ll head to a shared dining hall.
+At smaller, traditional places, meals are served right in your room, while bigger inns usually have a shared dining hall.
+I love in-room dining when I can get it.

 Japanese ryokan meals kaiseki cuisine